scozv/blog/_posts/2017-07-18-injection-of-tracking-id-to-logback-message-with-customer-dispatcher-and-mapped-diagnostic-contexts-in-scala.md

 > and a similiar issue is also mention in Github[^_github_rishabh9_issue1].
 >
 > Logging the thread name is useful for locating the reason of issue.
-> According to thread name, a solution or fix that replacing `scala.concurrent.ExecutionContext` with injected one has been found and applied.
+> According to thread information of log messages, a solution or fix that
+>
+> * changing the configuration name `play.akka.actor` to `akka.actor`, and
+> * replacing `scala.concurrent.ExecutionContext` with injected object
+>
+> has been found
+and applied.

 <!--more-->